B.Sc. Physics (Honors)

 Minimum 55% aggregate score in any Engineering Diploma from Any UGC approved University

 The selection process for B.Sc.
-Chemistry and B.Sc.
-Physics programmes are based on MIT-WPU CET Personal Interaction (PI) for eligible candidates.
+Physics programmes is based on MIT-WPU CET Personal Interaction (PI) for eligible candidates.

 Semester | Course Type | Course Name/Course Title | Total Credits |